Refresher: The benefits of online and mobile banking

 2. Make payments

-It may help you time and reduce hassle by paying bills online or with your mobile device.
+It may help you save time and reduce hassle by paying bills online or with your mobile device.
 Send one-time payments or schedule recurring payments to be made on a set date every month.
 In some cases, you can set up bills to be paid directly from your checking account by providing your account and bank routing numbers.
-Using an online wire service, you can wire money to business accounts in the U.S. and worldwide, often on the same business day.
+Using an online wire service, you can wire money2 to business accounts in the U.S. and worldwide, often on the same business day.

 3. Monitor account activity

 The simpler it is to check your balance, the more likely you are to do it often, which may help you keep track of your business spending and cash flow.
 Make a habit of checking your account balance and pending transactions — anytime on your mobile device or computer.
 You can also set up customized alerts3 to notify you when your balance goes below a certain threshold or when a check posts.
 This discipline may help you to avoid overdrafts and better manage your cash flow.

 In addition, you can assign view-only access to your accounts to anyone who needs it such as your bookkeeper, accountant, or other key employees.
 This will allow others to take care of the tasks you may not have time for, like ensuring that a payment has been received, and allow you to focus on other aspects of running your business.

 If you haven’t yet done so, choose paperless statements to help reduce the opportunity for identity thieves to steal paper statements from the mail or trash.4 Your online bank account can store important documents — account statements and tax records — in one place so you can find statements more easily and simplify your business tax preparation.
 Moreover, keep your contact information updated so you can be notified when new statements or documents are ready, or when there are password changes to your online account.